Variation of cones of divisors in a family of varieties -- Fano type case: MMP in a family and deformations of effective cones and Mori chamber decompositions

 For $V\subset T_0 \subset T$, by the natural maps it suffices to find an open subset $T_0\subset T$ such that for each $Y'/T\in \bc(X/T)_{\rm MMP}$, the natural map $ N^1(Y'_{T_0}/T_0) \to N^1(Y_t)$ is surjective for very general $t\in T_0$.
 As $\bc(X/T)_{\rm MMP}$ is a finite set, it suffices to show this property for a fixed $Y'/T \in \bc(X/T)_{\rm MMP}$.

 Step 3.
 In this step, we show the statement (2).

-If $X \dto Y'$ only consists of divisorial contractions, flipping contractions and flips, then the claim follows from statement (1).
+If $X \dto Y'$ consists only of divisorial contractions, flipping contractions, and flips, then the claim follows from statement (1).

-Suppose that $h: Z \to Y'/T$ is a birational contraction between varieties of Fano type$/T$ and $N^1(Z/T) \to N^1(Z_t)$ is surjective for very general $t\in T$.
+However, in our definition of a partial MMP, the last step may be a birational contraction whose relative Picard number is greater than $1$.
+Suppose that $h\colon Z \to Y'/T$ is such a birational contraction between varieties of Fano type over $T$, and that the natural map $N^1(Z/T)\to N^1(Z_t)$ is surjective for very general $t\in T$.
 Note that $h$ corresponds to the contraction of curves belonging to a face $F$ of the Mori cone $\NE(Z/Y')$.
 We can contract an extremal ray of $F$ to obtain a morphism $h': Z \to Z'$ and thus $h$ factors through $h'$.
 By repeating this process, we can further assume that $h$ is an extremal contraction.
 Then the desired property follows from Step 1. \end{proof}

 Using Lemma \ref{lem: surj preserved for bir contractions}, we now prove the claim concerning fiber-wise small $\bQ$-factorial modifications.